Giannis drops 30-plus again to lead Bucks past Bulls 124-115 - WHIZ News

 White shot 5 of 8 from 3-point range in the first half, becoming the youngest player in NBA history to hit five 3-pointers in consecutive games.
-The 19-year-old seventh overall pick in the 2019 draft set an NBA rookie record Tuesday night, making seven 3-pointers in the fourth quarter of a 120-102 victory over the New York Knicks.
-White finished Thursday with a team-high 26 points, including six 3s.
+The 19-year-old first-round pick hit seven 3-pointers in the fourth quarter of a 120-102 victory over the New York Knicks on Tuesday night — the most in a quarter ever by a rookie.
+White finished Thursday with 26 points, including six 3s.

+“He was terrific,” Bulls coach Jim Boylen said of White.
+“I thought a lot of our players played well.
+That’s a tough team.”

-Donte DiVincenzo, who made his first career start in place of Middleton, had four points and four rebounds.
+Donte DiVincenzo, who made his first career start in place of Middleton, had four points and five rebounds.

+“I think the team realized in order to win tonight, we got to drive the ball into the paint and get some paint points,” Antetokounmpo said.

+The Bucks made just six 3s while Chicago hit 18 from long range.
+But Milwaukee outscored the Bulls 70-32 inside.
+That marked a season high in the paint for Milwaukee.
+Bledsoe was a perfect 12 for 12 inside the arc.

+“This offense is kind of predicated on spacing and ball movement, so everybody can be in any spot,” Matthews said.
+“We already can be kind of interchangeable.
+We’re definitely going to miss (Middleton’s) production on the offensive end.

+“This team is built with a lot of depth and tonight we put up 124.
+The offense wasn’t the problem.
+We have to stop people.
+We’ve got to find ways to do that.”

-Zach LaVine added 25 points and seven assists before fouling out for the Bulls.
+Zach LaVine had 25 points and seven assists before fouling out for Chicago.
+Wendell Carter Jr. added 14 points and six rebounds.
+He also fouled out.

 TIP-INS